 - Customers moving into new homes who fail to notify the District for installation of a meter or meters, or who are without meters, either due to failure of notification or delays in installation, will be charged an estimated amount based upon the highest charge made to Customers in the subdivision having approximately the same amount of lawn space and water use during the same period.
 When conditions are such that services supplied through one or more meters to more than one consumer, the owner of the property where such meter or meters are installed, shall assume full responsibility for payment for all water delivered through said meter or meters.

-- Statements covering the charges shall be issued and forwarded to Customers monthly and shall be due on the last day of each month.
+- Statements covering the charges shall be issued and forwarded to customers monthly and shall be due at the office before close of business on the last business day, or; if paying by electronic method before 10:00 PM MST on the last calendar day.
 Any consumer who neglects, fails, or refuses to pay his water bill or all other obligations due the District, by the last day of the month in which the bill is sent shall be charged a late charge of $7.50 per month, on the delinquent bill and the District may discontinue service to said Customers upon notification.
 Service disconnection may occur when an account has a past due balance on the last day of the month following the due date of the preceding month.

-- The District’s employees shall have the right to come upon the premises of said consumer and make such excavation or do such work as may be necessary to disconnect or upon payment of amounts owed, reconnect the water service and the delinquent consumer shall pay a fee as set forth by the Board for such work, which fee is presently $35.00.
+- The District’s employees shall have the right to come upon the premises of said customer and make such excavation or do such work as may be necessary to disconnect water service for failure to pay charges for water, or other violations of these rules and regulations and the customer shall be responsible to pay a disconnection fee as set forth by the Board for such work, which fee is presently $35.00.
+Upon payment of outstanding charges, including any disconnection fee, or no longer being in violation the District will reconnect the water service during regular business hours, unless the customer is willing to pay an after-hours fee of $45.00.
 In addition the District may, at its option, require a security deposit in the amount of up to $100.00.
 This security deposit may be refunded after one (1) year if the consumer has not incurred any late charges.
 A copy of the disconnection and shut off procedures is available for review at the District office.